jbakse/major_studio_1/content/week_10/monday.md

 **Due Wednesday**

-You will build and test a prototype in class today.
-Letting your open design questions guide you, create at 1 - 3 additional prototype as homework.
+You will begin to build, test and document a prototype in class today.
+Letting your open design questions guide you, create 1 - 3 **additional** prototype as homework.
 Some projects may suggest a few quick prototypes, others might be better informed by creating a single more developed prototype.
-Either way don't spend more than a couple of hours outside class on these.
+Either way don't spend more than 3 hours outside class on creating and documenting these.
 These initial prototypes are meant to be quick, low-fidelity prototypes.

 - Build 2 - 4 Prototypes